Wajid04/SMILE/README.md

-# Based Smiles: Immutable USDC Rewards for Genuine Smiles 😊
+# Smile: Immutable USDC Rewards for Genuine Smiles 😊

 An innovative Web3 application that uses Openputer AI Oracle (inspired by AgentKit and built on Coinbase Development Platform) to analyze your smile and rewards genuine happiness with USDC cryptocurrency.